Laindon railway station: Miscellaneos

+Design

+The main ticket office is located on Station Approach.
+It has two serving positions.
+A second smaller ticket office is located at the bottom of the stairs that lead to two of the platforms, though this is open only on weekdays.

 The station has three platforms.
 Platforms 1 and 2 are the two faces of an island platform, accessed via a footbridge from outside the main ticket office.
 Platform 1 is the London-bound platform and platform 2 is a reversing platform which can be used to divert trains from one line to the other.
 Platform 3 is the Shoeburyness-bound platform, reached from Station Approach via the main ticket office.

 Services

 Laindon is served by c2c trains westbound to Fenchurch Street in the City of London and eastbound to Shoeburyness in eastern Essex.

-The typical Monday-Friday off-peak service pattern is:
+As of the June 2024 timetable the typical Monday to Friday off-peak service is: